Ciran0/Clia/README.md

 # Methodology, Organization of the Project

-## 4.1 Minimum Viable Product (MVP)
+## 4.1 Minimum Viable Product : Barebone vector animation tool on a sphere

 1. **3D Globe Visualization**
    - Basic globe in Three.js

 2. **Polygon and Polyline Drawing & Storage**
    - Draw polygonal features on the globe in a "node by node" fashion.
-   - Store data
-   - edit a created poligon by adding, deleting
+   - Edit existing polygons in a "node by node" fashin (delete, add, translate)

 3. **Translation & Rotation of Polygons**
    - Select a polygon to **translate** or **rotate** on the globe.
-   - Rust→WASM handles geometry calculations, returning updated vertices.
+   - Geometric core (Rust→WASM) handles geometry calculations, returning updated state of features
    - Immediate feedback in the 3D scene.

-4. **Project Management**
+4. **Feature spliting**
-   - Create and name multiple projects.
-   - Each project can have multiple polygons.
+   - split a feature in two along a defined polyline
+   - the resulting split features can be edited individually

+5. **Keyframe based animation**
+   - Pair the transformations of the polygons with keyframes on a timeline
+   - Visualize the entire animation
-   - Load/save projects in the DB.
+   - Store the animation in the database

-5. **Basic UI & HTMX**
-   - Partial updates for data changes.
-   - Avoid full-page reloads; everything integrated in a fluid web interface.
+6. **Basic account and project management**
+   - Users can sign up, log ing ...
+   - A new project can be created, named ...

 ## 4.2 Phases of Development

 ### Phase 1: Project Setup & MVP Definition
 - **Goals**:
-  - Repo structure on GitHub, Django + HTMX skeleton, Rust→WASM toolchain, minimal Three.js globe, etc.
+  - Repo structure on GitHub, Django + HTMX skeleton, Rust→WASM toolchain, minimal Three.js globe ...
   - Document the MVP scope in GitHub issues.

 ### Phase 2: MVP Implementation
 - **Goals**:
-  - Implement polygon drawing on the globe, storing to DB.
-  - Connect Rust→WASM for basic rotations.
-  - Basic UI for project management.
+   - Complete implementation of the MVP
+   - Implemetation of project settings (i.e : globe size)
+   - Testing
+   - Deployment

-### Phase 3: Core Tectonic Features
+### Phase 3: Polished MVP and advanced vector tooling
 - **Goals**:
-  - Rifting, polygon splitting, subduction, collisions (basic).
-  - Interactive timeline or rotation controls.
-  - Validate data flow and geometry.
+   - Polishing the MVP in order to prepare for feedback (UI, UX)
+   - Finish the implementation of the vector drawing tools
+   - Complete implementation of the animation features

-### Phase 4: Feedback, Polishing & Extended Features
+### Phase 4: Techtonic featureset implementation
 - **Goals**:
-  - Gather input from WorldbuildingPasta / Artifexian if possible.
+   - Implementation of feature labelization (craton, continental/oceanic crust, rifts, island arcs ...)
+   - Implemetation of age tracking
+   - Plate understanding (translation and edition of multiple features that are considered to be part of the same "plate")
-  - Optimize performance.
+   - Collision detection
-  - Add advanced geometry (flowlines, orogenies), map exporting, etc.

-### Phase 5: Finalization & Documentation
+### Phase 5: Automatic feature indication and smarter collisions
 - **Goals**:
-  - Wrap up features, fix bugs.
-  - Comprehensive documentation and user guide.
+   - Implementation of automatic feature creation
+      - Orogenies
+      - Island arcs
+      - Hotspot trails
+   - Implementation of more complete collision management (island arcs -> accreted terrain, integration of features into orogenies ...)

+### Phase 6: Advanced project settings, export and tools
+- **Goals**:
+   - Implementation of remaining usefull tools and settings
+   - Implementation of wider export options (png, svg, mp4, gif ...)

+### Phase 7: Wrap up of the 1.0
+- **Goals**:
-  - Final testing and demonstration.
+   - Final deployment of the project
+   - bugfixing based on feedback

+### Phase 8: Post tfe features
+- **Goals**:
+   - support
+   - Implemetation of advanced options and tooling that got left out from the 1.0

 ## 4.3 Agile Tooling